AlexGomesDS/ds-project-template/README.md

 ==============================

 Basic structure for a generic Data Science Project to be used as a template repository in Github.
+Instructions:
+- Fork this repo.
+- Replace this section and the title with something relevant for your project.
+- Rename the `src` directory to the name you wish to give to this project's python package
+- Run a "search and replace all" over the entire project from `src` to the python package name chosen (make sure setup.py was updated).

 # Installation